-As in all States, federal spending on housing assistance distributed production and is according to formal plans.
+As in all States, federal spending on housing production and assistance is distributed according to formal plans.
 This section looks at State and County strategies to housing issues given each of their resources and constraints.

-Formal housing planning for federal funds is summarized in the Consolidated Plans submitted to HUD by Hawai'i's five housing coordinating agencies.
-113 Appendix Tables E-2 and E-3 present a brief overview of the Consolidated Plans published in 2010.
+Formal housing planning for federal funds is summarized in the Consolidated Plans submitted to HUD by Hawai'i's five housing coordinating agencies.103 Appendix Tables E-2 and E-3 present a brief overview of the Consolidated Plans published in 2010.